top of page

 Washing: Gently wash the strawberries under cool running water to remove dirt or debris.
 Pat them dry with a clean kitchen towel.

 Prepping: Remove the green stems from the strawberries.
-Depending on your preference, you can either hull the strawberries, or leave them intact.
-Hulling meant to remove the green stem and the surrounding white core.
+Depending on your preference, you can either hull the strawberries or leave them intact.
+Hulling is meant to remove the green stem and the surrounding white core.

 Slicing (optional): You can slice the strawberries into halves or quarters or leave them whole.
 Sliced strawberries may be more convenient for specific recipes or serving purposes.